 Undermining access to the Internet not only restricts benefits to economic and social development, but can also threaten the ability of users to enjoy their most fundamental rights.

-Focus on market-based solutions instead of global regulation is needed as it helps in creating enabling environments of further liberalization and competition that encourages private sector investment.
+Focus on market-based and user-centered solutions instead of global regulation is needed as it helps in creating enabling environments of further liberalization and competition that encourages private sector investment.

 Accessibility, affordability and adaptability contribute to the creation of enabling environment where access to information and knowledge is guaranteed to all members of society